The Snake Has Nine Lives

 The written word will never be dead, my friends.
 So many things can happen to electronics: bad weather, a solar flare, and just advanced age and technology can make it impossible to retrieve files.
 Guard and protect your letters from friends and relatives, guard and protect your books and magazines.
 What else will you be able to read by candle light?

 Now, Snake Nation Press is going to publish a free quarterly publication, The Valdosta Voice, of all the arts and artists in South Georgia, and there are so many.
 So write about the people and situations in your life, the mothers and fathers who kept you going.
-Read valdostavoice.com and send your poems, your short articles, your art work for one-time publication and recognition to valdstavoice.com.
-The copyright will still belong to you.
+Read valdostavoice.com and send your poems, your short articles, your art work for one-time publication and recognition to email@example.com

 Love & prayers, Ro